Azure/autorest.typescript/test/integration/generated/customUrlPaging/README.md

 ### CustomUrlPagingClient

-`CustomUrlPagingClient` is the primary interface for developers using the CustomUrlPagingClient library.
+`CustomUrlPagingClient` is the primary interface for developers using the CustomUrlPaging client library.
 Explore the methods on this client object to understand the different features of the CustomUrlPaging service that you can access.